devarogundade/dash/README.md

 ## Why Dash?
 - # Automatic loan reminder
-  You don't have to manually reminder your contacts to repay their loan or when to repay their loans, its features comes with dash right out of the box.
+  You don't have to manually reminder your contacts to repay their loan or when to repay their loans, this features comes with dash right out of the box.

 - # Safe lending
   Assessing people for loan is not possible except your are a bank organization, dash protects far better than natural lending by setting a min credit score on your liquidity, and allowing only a contact that is not already on a loan to take another loan from you.